-- a qualified and experienced project manager must be in place for the duration of the project.
+- complete the project as stated in the application, including commencing construction within 12 months of signing funding agreement and completing construction within 24 months from commencement. - a qualified and experienced project manager must be in place for the duration of the project.
 A pathway to appointing this project manager is required at the time of application and appointment required within four weeks of the funding announcement - meet all key milestones and obligations defined in the grant deed, including but not limited to: - providing preschool programs for 3-year-old children starting in the year the new or expanded service becomes operational - o providing written notice of any proposed changes to project timeframes, costs, or scope - submitting progress reports, attending site inspections and meetings, as required, and providing notification and evidence of milestone achievements - seek approval from the OECD and SAFA before making any significant changes to the project (e.g. changes to key deliverables, project schedule, scope etc) - acknowledge the contribution of the Government of South Australia on any promotional material and if a building is constructed, the erecting of appropriate permanent signage acknowledging such contribution - provide opportunities for the Minister for Education Training and Skills (the Minister) or a representative to take part in any formal project milestones, including as a minimum an initial on-site announcement and opening event upon project completion - submit evidence of project completion and acquit the grant.